 How do YOU spice up your kale chips?!
 Share with us!

 A crunchy, healthy snack!
 This is my method for baking these delicious chips--no oil added and no dehydrator required!

 1 bunch kale

 Preheat oven (toaster oven works best) to 225F.
-Tear kale into pieces (uniform is more important than size--but they shrink down so don't make the pieces too small).
+Tear kale into pieces (uniformity is more important than size--but they shrink down so don't make the pieces too small).
 Place kale on a non-stick cookie sheet or a cookie sheet lined with parchment paper (they might stick to a regular cookie sheet).
-Sprinkle generously with spices such as sea salt, nutritional yeast, Old Bay seasoning (my fave), powdered ginger, garlic salt or anything you like.
-Bake for 7-10 minutes until dark green and crispy--careful not to burn!
+Sprinkle generously with spices such as sea salt, nutritional yeast, Old Bay seasoning (my fave), ground ginger, garlic salt or anything you like.
+Bake for 7-10 minutes until dark green and crispy, but be careful not to burn!